ippontech/blog-usa/posts/how-kubernetes-can-benefit-your-business-needs.md

 industry, wherein many, companies in industries such as insurance, banking, e-commerce, etc. are bound for generating more focused and specific applications.
 These applications exist in the form of [microservices](https://blog.ippon.tech/monolithic-to-microservice-consistency-in-distributed-systems/).
 When talking about microservices, its difficult _not_ to talk about containers and container orchestration tools.
 When reading into microservices, you and your developers will ask yourselves: `Would you want to spin up a VM,
-install an OS, find dependencies, manage security, etc or would you like to spin up a container which does all that for you in seconds?`
+install an OS, find dependencies, manage security, etc. Or would you like to spin up a container which does all that for you in seconds?`

 Today, we're going to discuss what Kubernetes is and why your business would benefit from this technology.
 First